-“In the same way, Rāhula, bodily actions, verbal actions, & mental actions are to be done with repeated reflection.
+“In the same way, Rāhula, bodily actions, verbal actions, and mental actions are to be done with repeated reflection.

-“Having performed a bodily action, you should reflect on it… If, on reflection, you know that it led to self-affliction, to the affliction of others, or to both; it was an unskillful bodily action with painful consequences, painful results, then you should confess it, reveal it, lay it open to the Teacher or to a knowledgeable companion in the holy life.
-Having confessed it… you should exercise restraint in the future.
-But if on reflection you know that it did not lead to affliction… it was a skillful bodily action with happy consequences, happy results, then you should stay mentally refreshed & joyful, training day & night in skillful qualities.
+“Having performed a bodily action, you should reflect on it ….
+If, on reflection, you know that it led to self-affliction, to the affliction of others, or to both; it was an unskillful bodily action with painful consequences, painful results, then you should confess it, reveal it, lay it open to the Teacher or to a knowledgeable companion in the holy life.
+Having confessed it … you should exercise restraint in the future.
+But if on reflection you know that it did not lead to affliction… it was a skillful bodily action with happy consequences, happy results, then you should stay mentally refreshed and joyful, training day and night in skillful mental qualities.

 [Similarly for verbal actions and mental actions, although the final paragraph concerning mental actions says:]

-“Having performed a mental action, you should reflect on it.… If, on reflection, you know that it led to self-affliction, to the affliction of others, or to both; it was an unskillful mental action with painful consequences, painful results, then you should feel distressed, ashamed, & disgusted with it.
+“Having performed a mental action, you should reflect on it….
+If, on reflection, you know that it led to self-affliction, to the affliction of others, or to both; it was an unskillful mental action with painful consequences, painful results, then you should feel distressed, ashamed, and disgusted with it.
 Feeling distressed… you should exercise restraint in the future.
-But if on reflection you know that it did not lead to affliction… it was a skillful mental action with happy consequences, happy results, then you should stay mentally refreshed & joyful, training day & night in skillful qualities.” – MN 61
+But if on reflection you know that it did not lead to affliction … it was a skillful mental action with happy consequences, happy results, then you should stay mentally refreshed and joyful, training day and night in skillful mental qualities.” — MN 61

 The process of self-examination recommended in this passage includes the principles discussed under the first three factors for stream-entry.
 You pay appropriate attention to your own intentions and actions, and to their results, to see whether they qualify as skillful or unskillful.
 If you notice that any of your bodily or verbal actions have led to harmful results, you approach a person of integrity and listen to his/her advice.
-In this way you combine the two principles that Iti 16–17 recommend as the most helpful internal and external principles for awakening: appropriate attention and friendship with admirable people.
-It’s no coincidence that these are precisely the two principles recommended in the discourse to the Kālāmas.
+In this way you combine the two principles that Iti 16 and Iti 17 recommend as the most helpful internal and external principles for awakening: appropriate attention and friendship with admirable people.
+It is no coincidence that these are precisely the two principles recommended in the discourse to the Kālāmas.

-[Immediately after attaining the stream] Sāriputta the wanderer went to Moggallāna the wanderer.
-Moggallāna the wanderer saw him coming from afar and, on seeing him, said, “Bright are your faculties, my friend; pure & clear your complexion.
+[Immediately after attaining the Stream] Sāriputta the wanderer went to where Moggallāna the wanderer was staying.
+Moggallāna the wanderer saw him coming from afar and, on seeing him. said, “Your faculties are bright, my friend; your complexion pure and clear.
 Could it be that you have attained the Deathless?”

 The suttas describe the experience of the Deathless in only the sketchiest terms.
 What little description there is, is intended to show that the Deathless lies beyond most linguistic categories.
 However, there are a few indicators to show what the Deathless is not.

-To begin with, it cannot be described as a state of either existence nor non-existence.
+To begin with, it cannot be described as a state of either being nor non-being.

-Ven.
-Sāriputta: “Saying ‘… is it the case that there is anything else… is it the case that there is not anything else… is it the case that there both is & is not anything else… is it the case that there neither is nor is not anything else,’ one is objectifying non-objectification.
+Sāriputta: Saying… is it the case that there is anything else… is it the case that there is not anything else… is it the case that there both is and is not anything else… is it the case that there neither is nor is not anything else, one is objectifying non-objectification.
 However far the six spheres of contact go, that is how far objectification goes.
 However far objectification goes, that is how far the six spheres of contact go.
-With the remainderless fading & cessation of the six spheres of contact, there comes to be the cessation, the allaying of objectification.” – AN 4:173
+With the remainderless fading and stopping of the six spheres of contact, there comes to be the stopping, the allaying of objectification. — AN 4:173

-Second, the dimension of the Deathless is not devoid of awareness, although the awareness here—because it is unfabricated—lies apart from the consciousness included in the five aggregates of fabricated experience.
+Second, the dimension of the Deathless is not devoid of awareness, although the awareness here must by definition lie apart from the consciousness included in the five aggregates of fabricated experience.

-“Monks, that dimension should be experienced where the eye [vision] ceases and the perception [mental label] of form fades.
-That dimension should be experienced where the ear ceases and the perception of sound fades… where the nose ceases and the perception of aroma fades… where the tongue ceases and the perception of flavor fades… where the body ceases and the perception of tactile sensation fades… where the intellect ceases and the perception of idea fades: That dimension should be experienced.” – SN 35:114
+“Monks, that dimension should be experienced where the eye (vision) stops and the perception (mental label) of form fades.
+That dimension should be experienced where the ear stops and the perception of sound fades… where the nose stops and the perception of aroma fades… where the tongue stops and the perception of flavor fades… where the body stops and the perception of tactile sensation fades… where the intellect stops and the perception of idea/phenomenon fades: That dimension should be experienced.” — SN 35:117

 Consciousness without surface, without end